Ben and Christine's Amazing Story of Teaching Refugees in Kakuma

 Join Ben and Christine in their efforts to rescue vulnerable children and suffering widows!

 So What Happened After Kakuma?

 It was around this time that Ben met Craig, our American founder of Kinship United, while Ben was teaching in South Sudan.
 After Craig went back to the States, he and Ben kept in contact which is how, a year later, Christine and Ben were starting their first orphan home.
 Ben and Christine became the founders of Kinship United in Kenya.
-Without them, there would be no Kinships in Kenya, and all of the Kenyan Kinships that exist now are ultimately their responsibilities.
-The Kinship that they personally run is the Ephraim Kinship.
-They also began a high school named Gilgal, for the children living in their Kinship, and that has since expanded and split into a separate boys’ High school.
+Without them, there would be no Kinship Projects in Kenya, and all of the Kenyan Kinship Projects that exist now are ultimately their responsibilities.
+The Kinship Project that they personally run is the Ephraim Kinship Project.
+They also began a high school named Gilgal, for the children living in their Kinship community, and that has since expanded and split into a separate boys’ high school.
 Because of those schools, there are around 300 children being educated.
-And as if that wasn’t enough, Christine and Ben have also helped establish a clinic on the same compound as their Kinship and the schools!
+And as if that wasn’t enough, Christine and Ben have also helped establish a clinic on the same compound as their Kinship Project and the schools!
 Their impact has been both wide and deep.
 Kenya is a different place because of the work of Ben and Christine.

 And even now, years after their time at Kakuma has ended, and years after they’ve started new ministries, Ben and Christine are still helping to train pastors in Kakuma.
 They’ve also kept in contact with people they know from the camps.
 Christine said that there are lost boys who she taught years ago that she remained close to.
 Her contract has been over for years, but that didn’t mean that the relationships in the camp, that came to matter so much, had to end.